 The stitches are tiny, fine, even.
 Along the front ruffle edge, a 1/8″ hem finish; go in 1/4″, and there’s a 1/8″ pintuck.
-Ruffle joined to headpiece with 2 1/16″ hems butted together.
-Caul joined to (hemmed) headpiece with whipped gather.
+The ruffle is joined to headpiece with 2 1/16″ hems butted together.
+The caul joined to the (hemmed) headpiece with a whipped gather.
 I count 25 or more of those popcorn stitches to the inch.

 The lappets are 3.5″ long, and a 6″ long, 1/4″ ribbon (now shredded), handmade from a piece of silk, ties the ends.